Mauritius: British Mauritius (1810–1968)

-1834–1921: Indian labour imported

-The abolition of slavery had important impacts on Mauritius's society, economy and population.
+In 1832, d'Épinay launched the first Mauritian newspaper (Le Cernéen), which was not controlled by the government.
+In the same year, there was a move by the procureur-general to abolish slavery without compensation to the slave owners.
+This gave rise to discontent, and, to check an eventual rebellion, the government ordered all the inhabitants to surrender their arms.
+Furthermore, a stone fortress, Fort Adelaide, was built on a hill (now known as the Citadel hill) in the centre of Port Louis to quell any uprising.
+Slavery was gradually abolished over several years after 1833, and the planters ultimately received two million pounds sterling in compensation for the loss of their slaves, who had been imported from Africa and Madagascar during the French occupation.
+The abolition of slavery had important effects on Mauritius's society, economy and population.
 The planters brought a large number of indentured labourers from India to work in the sugar cane fields.
 Between 1834 and 1921, around half a million indentured labourers were present on the island.
 They worked on sugar estates, factories, in transport and on construction sites.
 Additionally, the British brought 8,740 Indian soldiers to the island.
 Aapravasi Ghat, in the bay at Port Louis and now a UNESCO site, was the first British colony to serve as a major reception centre for indentured servants.

-An important figure of the 19th century was Rémy Ollier, a journalist of mixed origin.
-In 1828, the colour bar was officially abolished in Mauritius, but British governors gave little power to coloured persons, and appointed only whites as leading officials.
-Rémy Ollier petitioned to Queen Victoria to allow coloureds in the council of government, and this became possible a few years later.
-He also made Port Louis become a municipality so that the citizens could administer the town through their own elected representatives.
-A street has been named after him in Port Louis, and his bust was erected in the Jardin de la Compagnie in 1906.
+The labourers brought from India were not always fairly treated, and a Frenchman of German origin, Adolphe de Plevitz, made himself the unofficial protector of these immigrants.
+In 1871 he helped them to write a petition that was sent to Governor Gordon.
+A commission was appointed and recommended several measures that would affect the lives of Indian labourers during the next fifty years.

-In 1885 a new constitution was introduced.
+In 1885, a new constitution was introduced.
 It was referred to as Cens Démocratique and it incorporated some of the principles advocated by one of the Creole leaders, Onésipho Beaugeard.
 It created elected positions in the Legislative Council – although the franchise was restricted mainly to the white French and fair-skinned Indian elite who owned real estate.
-In 1886, Governor John Pope Hennessy nominated Gnanadicarayen Arlanda as the first ever Indo-Mauritian member of the ruling Council – despite the sugar oligarchy's preference for rival Indo-Mauritian Emile Sandapa.
+In 1886, Governor John Pope Hennessy nominated Gnanadicarayen Arlanda as the first ever Indo-Mauritian member of the ruling council – despite the sugar oligarchy's preference for rival Indo-Mauritian Emile Sandapa.
 Arlanda served until 1891.

-Two main political parties were active at that time, the pro-Hennessy party being Sir William Newton's Reform Party where as the anti-Hennessy party Democrats was led by Gustave de Coriolis and Onésipho Beaugeard.

-The labourers brought from India were not always fairly treated, and a German, Adolph von Plevitz, made himself the unofficial protector of these immigrants.
-He mixed with many of the labourers, and in 1871 helped them to write a petition that was sent to Governor Gordon.
-A commission was appointed to look into the complaints made by the Indian immigrants, and in 1872 two lawyers, appointed by the British Crown, were sent from England to make an inquiry.
-This Royal Commission recommended several measures that would affect the lives of Indian labourers during the next fifty years.

-In November 1901, Mahatma Gandhi visited Mauritius, on his way from South Africa to India.
-He stayed on the island for two weeks, and urged the Indo-Mauritian community to take an interest in education and to play a more active role in politics.
-Back in India, he sent over a young lawyer, Manilal Doctor, to improve the plight of the Indo-Mauritians.
+In 1903, motorcars were introduced in Mauritius, and in 1910, the first taxis came into service.
+The electrification of Port Louis took place in 1909, and in the same decade the Mauritius Hydro Electric Company of the Atchia Brothers was authorised to provide power to the towns of upper Plaines Wilhems.